One Pot Sofrito Beef, Beans and Rice - how to adapt for baby!

 This recipe does not contain any top priority allergens.
 However, if you choose to sprinkle cheese on your baby's bowl, that would be considered dairy (cow's milk).

-I don’t have pinto beans!
+What if I don't have pinto beans?

 No big deal - kidney beans, black beans, and even cooked green lentils would work beautifully in this recipe.